 We recommended that you wear comfortable socks and walking shoes or hiking boots when hiking out.
 Pack sunscreen and water together with your camera.
-If you plan to view the lava flow after dusk, remember to bring one flashlight per person.
+If you plan to view the lava flow after dusk, remember to bring one flashlight per person and replacement batteries.
 The Kilauea is a dynamic volcano, and lava viewing conditions change daily.
 Even if a viewing area is organized by the National Park, this does not guarantee close access of the lava.
 Often a 1+ hour hike over hazardous terrain is necessary to reach the flow front of the lava.

-If you want to be well prepared take 4 minutes and watch this video about safe lava viewing of ocean entries made by the Hawaii volcanoes national park staff.
+If you want to be well prepared take 4 minutes and watch this video about safe lava viewing of ocean entries made by the Hawaii Volcanoes National Park staff.
 It is especially good to watch if you want to get as close as possible to lava ocean entries while staying safe:

 We can’t overemphasize being prepared for the hike.
 Far too many times, ill-prepared people (most often tourists) go on a lava hike wearing sandals and flip flops.
 Such footwear is not appropriate or safe for the rough lava surfaces, and wearing them may force you to return home prematurely without having seen the lava.
 If you plan on staying past sunset (and we highly recommend this), each person should carry their own flashlight for the walk back (see “Guided lava tours“).